Birmingham & District Beekeepers Association

 The Association holds regular members' meetings throughout the year.
 See the Meetings page for further details.
 We attend several local events and fetes in the summer months and the highlight of our beekeeping year is the annual Birmingham Open Honey Show held in September at Martineau Gardens, Edgbaston.

 Summer (May to September) meetings are held at our Apiary in Highbury Park, Kings Heath, Saturdays at 2.00pm, weather permitting.
 At these outdoor meetings we work with live bees and therefore protective clothing is required.
-Some spare suits are available but you will also need wellingtons or boots that cover the ankles and a pair of gloves.
+Some spare suits are available but you will also need wellingtons or boots that cover the ankles and a pair of smooth gloves.
 Washing up gloves or similar are recommended.